-Jurisdiction where applicants were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) from January 1 st to December 31 st of the reporting year Ontario Other Canadian Provinces USA Other International Unknown Total Applications that were subject to an internal review or that were referred to a statutory committee of your governing council, such as a Registration Committee 24 2 0 16 0 42 Applicants who initiated an appeal of a registration decision 0 0 0 1 0 1 Appeals heard 0 0 0 1 0 1 Registration decisions changed following an appeal 0 0 0 0 0 0
+Jurisdiction where applicants were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) from January 1 st to December 31 st of the reporting year Ontario Other Canadian Provinces USA Other International Unknown Total Applications that were subject to an internal review or that were referred to a statutory committee of your governing council, such as a Registration 24 0 0 13 0 37

+Committee Applicants who initiated an appeal of a registration decision 0 0 0 0 0 0 Appeals heard 0 0 0 0 0 0 Registration decisions changed following an appeal 0 0 0 0 0 0

 Enter "n/a" if you do not track this information.
 Enter "0" if you track the information, but the correct value is zero.

+Additional comments:

-Additional comments: Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year. occurred during the reporting year.
+Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.